 The proapoptotic domain triggers cell death in the bound endothelium.
 Fat tissue loses its blood supply, adipocytes starve and die, adipose tissue is reabsorbed.

 Kidneys filter large quantities of blood and have a vascular bed that unfortunately expresses enough prohibitin-like targets for Adipotide to accumulate.
-Phase 1 trials saw dose-dependent acute kidney injury, which is the major barrier to clinical development.
+Rhesus macaque studies (Barnhart 2011, PMID 22072637) documented dose-dependent AKI and rising creatinine at therapeutically relevant doses — that primate signal is the well-documented basis for the kidney concern and the major barrier to clinical development.
+Human exploration has remained limited and sparse in peer-reviewed literature.

 | Benefit | Evidence |